Goodness Gracious Me (TV series): Parodies and references in the show

 Other parodies are based on shows such as Animal Hospital (where members of lower castes take the place of the pets) and Rough Guides (where tourists from India visit and make unpleasant remarks about the United Kingdom).

 Going for an English

-One of the best known sketches featured the cast "going out for an English" after a few lassis.
+One of the best-known sketches featured the cast "going out for an English" after a few lassis.
 They continually mispronounce the waiter's name, order the "blandest thing on the menu" (apart from one of them, who opts for the stronger option of a steak and kidney pie) and ask for 24 plates of chips.
-The sketch parodies British people "going out for an Indian" after drinking heavily, being rude to the waiter, demanding the spiciest thing available on the menu for show and ordering far too many papadums.
-This sketch was voted the 6th Greatest Comedy Sketch on a Channel 4 list show.
+The sketch parodies British people "going out for an Indian" after drinking heavily, being rude to the waiter, demanding the spiciest thing available on the menu for show, and ordering far too many papadums.
+This sketch was voted the sixth-greatest comedy sketch on a Channel 4 list show called 50 Greatest Comedy Sketches.